home of the proletarian elite

 Once I refinish some damage from Rocco the dog’s claws and give its guts another good cleaning she’ll be as good as new.
 I might document some of the progress here, but I’ll definitely post some pictures once it’s done.

-mister jason is a post-hardcore rock'n'roller, graphic designer, amateur chef, typography nerd, coffee connoisseur, radio guy, motorcyclist, skateboard commuter, and a reluctant adult.
-He lives in Portland's Old Town area with the lovely Dr. Adrienne and Rocco the Dog.
+A post-hardcore rock-n-roller, graphic designer, amateur chef, typography nerd, coffee connoisseur, radio guy, motorcyclist, skateboard commuter, and a reluctant adult.
+He lives in Portland Ore.
+USA with the lovely Dr. Adrienne and Otto T. Dog.